A universal characterization of higher algebraic K-theory: Connective -theory

 \begin{proof} The argument is exactly the same in both cases.
 Therefore, we discuss only the stable $K_{\aA}$.
-Since $\cB$, $\cC$ and $\cD$ belong to $(\idemstabcat)^\omega$, the enriched Yoneda lemma shows us that we need to prove that the induced sequence of spectra
+Since $\cB$, $\cC$ and $\cD$ belong to $(\idemstabcat)^\omega$, the spectral Yoneda lemma shows us that we need to prove that the induced sequence of spectra

 is a cofiber sequence.
-Proposition~\ref{prop:speclift} implies we can lift $\aB \to \aC \to \aD$ to a split-exact sequence of small spectral categories $\widetilde{\aB} \to \widetilde{\aC} \to \widetilde{\aD}$.
-Furthermore, using corollary~\ref{cor:rep} it suffices to consider the split-exact sequence of small spectral categories
+Using corollary~\ref{cor:rep} it suffices to consider the split-exact sequence of small spectral categories

-Since $\cA$ is a pretriangulated spectral category, all of the above spectral categories carry a natural Waldhausen structure.
+Note that, again by corollary~\ref{cor:rep}, all of these spectral categories carry a natural Waldhausen structure inherited from the usual model structure on spectral modules.
 We will apply Waldhausen's fibration theorem \cite[1.6.4]{Wald}.
-We have the Waldhausen category $v\rep(\aC,\cA)$, whose weak equivalences are the morphisms $f$ such that $\Cone(f)$ is contractible, and also the Waldhausen category $w\rep(\aC,\cA)$, with the same cofibrations as $v\rep(\aC,\cA)$ but whose weak equivalences are the morphisms $f$ such that $\Cone(f)$ belongs to $\rep(\cD,\cA)$.
-Note that we have a natural inclusion $v\rep(\aC,\cA) \subset w\rep(\aC,\cA)$ and an equivalence $\rep(\aC,\cA)^w \simeq \rep(\cC,\cA)$; see~\cite[\S\,1.6]{Wald}.
-The conditions of~\cite[Thm.\,1.6.4]{Wald} are satisfied and so we obtain a cofiber sequence of spectra
+We have the Waldhausen category $v\rep(\aC,\cA)$, whose weak equivalences are the morphisms $f$ such that $\Cone(f)$ is contractible, as well as the Waldhausen category $w\rep(\aC,\cA)$, with the same cofibrations as $v\rep(\aC,\cA)$ but whose weak equivalences are those $f$ such that $\Cone(f)$ belongs to $\rep(\cD,\cA)$.
+Moreover, we have a natural inclusion $v\rep(\aC,\cA) \subset w\rep(\aC,\cA)$ and an equivalence $\rep(\aC,\cA)^w \simeq \rep(\cC,\cA)$; see~\cite[\S\,1.6]{Wald}.
+The conditions of~\cite[1.6.4]{Wald} are satisfied, so we obtain a cofiber sequence of spectra

 \end{proof}

 Propositions~\ref{prop:suspensions} and \ref{prop:local} allow us to prove theorem~\ref{thm:main2} as follows\,: let $\aA$ be stable $\i$-category and $\aB$ a compact small idempotent-complete stable $\i$-category.
 By proposition~\ref{prop:suspensions} we have an equivalence $\Umot(\cA)\simeq K_{\cA}$ and by proposition~\ref{prop:local} $K_{\cA}$ is local.
 Therefore, we have the following natural equivalence